lablup/backend.ai/docs/install/demo-setup-centos.rst

 * When launching a kernel, it says "Service Unavailable"!

   * Each image has different default resource requirements and your Docker daemon may have a too small amount of resources.
 For example, TensorFlow images require 8 GiB or more RAM for your Docker daemon.
-  * Or, you might have launched 30 kernel sessions already, which is the default limit for this demo setup.
+  * Or, you might have launched 30 sessions already, which is the default limit for this demo setup.

 * What does the "dense" tag mean in the TensorFlow kernel images?